Ex-IRS contractor Charles Littlejohn, who admitted leaking Trump's tax records, sentenced to 5 years in prison

 Charles Littlejohn, 38, pleaded guilty to one count of unauthorized disclosure of tax returns and return information in October and faced a maximum sentence of 5 years in prison.
 Investigators said he used his position as a contractor with the nation's tax collector to illegally obtain and then disperse the financial records of the former president, which resulted in "numerous articles" based on the information.

-Before sentencing Littlejohn on Monday, federal District Judge Ana Reyes called his conduct "an attack on our constitutional democracy."
+Before sentencing Littlejohn on Monday to the maximum penalty, federal District Judge Ana Reyes called his conduct "an attack on our constitutional democracy."

 "He targeted the sitting president of the United States of America, and that is exceptional by any measure," Judge Reyes said.
 "It cannot be open season on our elected officials."